FarmHJ/numerical-solver/docs/source/index.rst

 Welcome to seirmo's documentation!
 ===================================

-This is a project to model the outbreak of an infectious disease with the SEIR model.
+This is a project that creates a solver of ODE systems.

 * :ref:`genindex`
 * :ref:`search`